idvorkin/idvorkin.github.io/_d/time-off-2022-11.md

 - Made a balloon for kid on airport to city bus
 - Did magic trick for girl, totaly missed. luckily she was drunk as a skunk and rather happy, stuffed card in her bra
 - Lost air tag, went on hunt to find it.
 Found it but too late was crushed by a car

+### Saturday - Harry Potter

+- Saw the best play of my life Happy Potter
+    - Cried through the whole second act
+    - Amazing blocking and transitions and special effects
+    - Great story about a dad accepting his son

+### Sunday

+- Day before eating tonnes of vegtables (todo link photos)
+- Went for a walk, started to pour
+    - Went to a meh coffee shop
+    - Suddenly needed to poop
+    - No bathroom at coffee shop, none near
+    - Luckily citi bike, raced to hotle, and got it done
+- Funny part about emergenncy poop
+    - First night, saw a comedy show one 20 year fit guy talking about healhty eating messing up your sphinctor not able to hold it in.
+    - Didn't think it was funny.
+    - This morning, needed to poop, absoloutely hillarious

 ### Priorities